smelc/tn-fp-haskell-course/slides/course-04.md

 * Java 15 (2020) has this for _record_ classes
 * Works for a number of classes: `Enum`, `Bounded`, `Functor`, `Writer`, etc.

+???

+- Mention that IDEs do that
+- Ask them what editors they use and why

 ---

 # Typeclasses vs Java interfaces